-Welcome to Worm Composting HQ – your online resource for Worm Composting, Vermicomposting, and Building a Worm Farm.
+Welcome to Worm Composting HQ – your online resource for Vermicomposting and Building a Worm Farm.

+Start worm composting!
 If you are brand new to worm composting, welcome!
-This is the place to start!
+This is the place to start.

 Because it allows you to responsibly dispose of your kitchen scraps while at the same time creating nutrient-rich compost that you can use on your indoor or outdoor plants.
 Vermicompost (worm poop) is better for plants than almost any other type of compost and is worth about ten times as much as compost from a pile.

 Composting worms have only three jobs: eat, poop, and make babies.
 Your job is to manage the worms in a way to maximize all three.

 If you are ready to learn more, read:

 Learn the steps you need to take to start vermicomposting (worm farming).